 Thanks for your interest in purchasing some affordable Sea Fishing Tackle.
-Let me say I have nothing to sell you directly, however, because of the demand I receive through this fishing site to provide sea fishing tackle I have researched a solution to provide you with affordable, high quality fishing gear.
-The benefits to you are:
+Let me say I have nothing to sell you directly, however, because of the demand I receive through this fishing site to provide sea fishing tackle I have researched a solutions to provide you with affordable, high quality fishing gear.

 A Rough Guide to Sea Fishing Tackle and Gear